God Himself, the Unique II

 What thoughts of God are revealed in these words?
 If you pay attention to the details as you read, it will not be difficult for you to notice that He uses the word “pity”; the use of this word shows God’s true attitude toward mankind.

 On the level of literal meaning, people can interpret the word “pity” in different ways: First, it means “to love and protect, to feel tenderness toward something”; second, it means “to love dearly”; and finally, it means “to be unwilling to hurt something and to be unable to bear doing so.”
 In short, this word implies tender affection and love, as well as an unwillingness to give up someone or something; it implies God’s mercy and tolerance toward man.
-God used this word, which is a word commonly spoken by men, and yet it is also able to lay bare the voice of God’s heart and His attitude toward mankind.
+Though God used this word, which is commonly spoken by men, when He said it, the voice of His heart and His attitude toward mankind were completely laid bare.

 The Creator Expresses His True Feelings for Humanity